philbertshea/tp/docs/DeveloperGuide.md

 A contact will flicker when selected.
 This is likely due to the loading of attendance tags.

+### Lab score section will be added regardless of a student being in a lab group or not.
+The lab score section will always be added to a contact.
+This is due to the lab score not being linked to the checking of lab group.
+The planned enhancement is to check if a student is in a lab group before adding the lab scores to the student.

 ## **Appendix: Effort**

 ### Difficulty level